Protocol

 |---|---|---|

-| Frame | Authorization | Canonical representation of the action and governance context |
+| Bounds | Authorization | Canonical representation of the enforceable constraints on action |

-| Objective | Direction | Local semantic statement of the intended outcome |
+| Intent | Direction | Local semantic statement of why the authorization exists, what the agent should achieve, and what to avoid |

-| Commitment | Authorization | Explicit human approval to proceed |
+| Commitment | Authorization | Explicit human approval to proceed, recorded as commitment_mode |

 | Decision Owner | Authorization | Qualified human identity cryptographically bound to the approval |